|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Radio Cpl.
 Richard M. Wallace, 7002908 (MIA / KIA) TX

 Built by North American Aviation (NAA) in Inglewood as the 37th B-25C Mitchell produced.
 On February 17, 1942 delivered to the U.S. Army Air Force (USAAF) as B-25C Mitchell serial number 41-12470.

 On February 26, 1942 flown to West Palm Beach.
 On March 5, 1942 at McClellan Airfield (Sacramento Air Depot).
-On March 9, 1942 scheduled to be flown to Australia but remained in California.
+On March 9, 1942 this bomber was scheduled to be flown to Australia but for unknown reasons delayed.
 On March 26, 1942 at Hamilton Field.

 On April 12, 1942 took off from Hamilton Field piloted by a by a Royal Air Force (RAF) Ferry Command aircrew flying via Hickam Field then across the Pacific to Australia but was delayed en route before arriving in Australia on May 6, 1942 and was requisitioned back to the U.S. Army Air Force (USAAF).

 On July 25, 1942 during the afternoon took off from Charters Towers Airfield on a flight to 7 Mile Drome, to stage for a bombing mission the next morning.

 On July 26, 1942 took off 7 Mile Drome near Port Moresby piloted by 1st Lt.
 Ralph L. Schmidt armed with twelve 100 pound bombs leading the formation of five B-25s on a strike mission against enemy seaplanes anchored off Gasmata.
 This B-25 was leading the formation of five B-25s from both the 13th Bombardment Squadron (13th BS) and 90th Bombardment Squadron (90th BS).